 89% of teens (14- to 17-year-olds) say they use at least one social media platform, compared with 96% of young adults (18- to 22-year-olds) who say they do.
 (Hopelab/Well Being Trust)

-YouTube, Instagram, and Snapchat are the most popular online platforms among teens – see chart above.
-(Pew Internet)
+YouTube, TikTok, and Instagram are the most popular online platforms among teens – see chart above.
+(Pew Internet, 2022)

 70% of teens say they use social media sites multiple times per day and 57% of teens agree that social media distracts them from doing their homework.
 (Common Sense Media)